makrai/notes/wagner2203-transformer-speech-emo-valence.md

       Yuan+ [28] using leave-one-speaker-out cross validation (10 folds) and Wang+ [23] who do not explicitly mention which folds they used
   * model size
-    * base architecture (w2v2-b/hubert-b) or the large architecture (w2v2-L /
+    * base architecture (w2v2-b/hubert-b) or the
-      hubert-L) in a down-stream classification task
+      large architecture (w2v2-L / hubert-L) in a down-stream classification
     * more details on the models, see Section 3.2
   * different head architectures and training procedures
 * general observations from Table 1:
   1. roughly 10% better performance with models where the weights of the